“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 From where he stood at the stove, Saitou turned just enough for Sano to catch the positively evil twinkle in his eye.
 “The chance to beat your sorry ass again, perhaps?”

 Sano felt a strange shiver go through him, almost as if he were looking forward to that.
-This scared him to the point where only the fact that Saitou was standing there cooking food he might be able to eat in a few minutes kept him from bolting out the door.
+This scared him to the point where only the promise of food kept him from bolting out the door.
 In a tone that tried for casualness as he looked quickly away from Saitou, “All right, so when do you start beating my ass again?” he asked.

 Now Sano looked quickly back at Saitou.
 “Shit, you’re really serious about this!”